theoretick/limitlessc/_posts/2012-02-19-Site-Migration.md

 Comments are served up by <a href="http://disqus.com" target="_blank">Disqus</a>, the excellent provider since I am too lazy to code that myself and they do a good job of filtering spam and tracking all those fun analytics for me.

+The lovely commit widget on the landing page for pulling my latest Github commits is provided by Alexander Beletsky.  <a href="https://github.com/alexanderbeletsky/github.commits.widget" target="_blank">It can be found on Github here.</a>

 <h3>Todo</h3>

 <p>Once I get everything finished I will be migrating over all my posts figuring out how to throw up a GoogleAnalytics engine, and hopefully revamping my layout in a way that I am a bit more satisfied with.</p>